-The 'Notitie Fiscaal Verdragsbeleid 2011' (updating previous policy notes of 1987, 1996 and 1998) contains a summary of the principles and guidelines of the Dutch government's position regarding treaty negotiations.
-100 It states that the Netherlands, while using the OECD treaty model as its basis, also allows room for flexibility by its willingness to adapt any treaty to specific features of the potential treaty partner.
-With regard to developing countries, the policy note states that the government would be willing to follow certain elements of the UN model treaty instead of the OECD model treaty, including a longer period for the recognition of permanent establishments and "relatively high" WHT rates.
-101 The Secretary of State of Finance has announced that 'Notitie Fiscaal Verdragsbeleid' will be updated in 2019.
+The 'Notitie Fiscaal Verdragsbeleid 2011' (updating previous policy notes of 1987, 1996 and 1998) contains a summary of the principles and guidelines of the Dutch government's position regarding treaty negotiations.100 It states that the Netherlands, while using the OECD treaty model as its basis, also allows room for flexibility by its willingness to adapt any treaty to specific features of the potential treaty partner.
+With regard to developing countries, the policy note states that the OECD model treaty, including a longer period for the recognition of permanent establishments and "relatively high" WHT rates.101 The Secretary of State of Finance has announced that 'Notitie Fiscaal Verdragsbeleid' will be updated in 2019.

-In 2013, the Dutch government announced that it would renegotiate the treaty between Zambia and the Netherlands, and would offer 23 developing countries the opportunity to include anti-abuse measures in their bilateral tax treaties.
-102 The following countries took the opportunity to include an anti-abuse measure in their tax treaty with the Netherlands: Ethiopia, Ghana, Kenya, Malawi, Ukraine, Uzbekistan and Zambia.
-The government has furthermore announced that it has agreed with several countries, including Indonesia, to include anti-abuse measures in treaties through the Multilateral Tax Convention.
-103
+In 2013, the Dutch government announced that it would renegotiate the treaty between Zambia and the Netherlands, and would offer 23 developing countries the opportunity to include anti-abuse measures in their bilateral tax treaties.102 The following countries took the opportunity to include an anti-abuse measure in their tax treaty with the Netherlands: Ethiopia, Ghana, Kenya, Malawi, Ukraine, Uzbekistan and Zambia.
+The government has furthermore announced that it has agreed with several countries, including Indonesia, to include anti-abuse measures in treaties through the Multilateral Tax Convention.103